top of page

 If the blade can’t physically fit, the design won’t translate well to wood.

-Two places to purchase ready-made templates is Jeff Mack Supply and Crafted Elements which are both Canadian businesses.
+Two places to purchase ready-made templates are Jeff Mack Supply and Crafted Elements, which are both Canadian businesses.

 3. Use the Correct Router Bits and Bushings